AmadiDelight1/Delight-Repository/Portfolio/HR Attrition Analysis README.md

 ![Screenshot](/images/Screenshot%20093917.png)

 This visual show the following:
-- Married → 51%
+- Married → 35%
-- Single → 35%
+- Single → 51%
 - Divorced → 14%

 Key Takeaway:
-From the dashboard visuals, married employees show the highest attrition rate compared to single and divorced employees.
+From the dashboard visuals, single employees show the highest attrition rate compared to married and divorced employees.
 This may happen due to:
-- Higher Financial Pressure
+- Career exploration
-- Work–Life Balance Challenges
+- Mobility
-- Limited Career Progression
+- Flexibility.

 ----